 - And of course, provides a drug-free form of pain management!

-The buoyancy of the water helps mom move around easier, finding the best position for birthing her baby, which helps alleviate pain.
+Warm water can help reduce labor pain by relaxing muscles and improving circulation.
+Plus, the buoyancy of the water helps mom move around easier, finding the best position for birthing her baby, which helps alleviate pain.
 The water also reduces the feeling of pressure, and helps her to feel more weightless and relaxed.

 But the most important aspect of pain management from water birthing is that the benefits listed above work together to help facilitate the cascade of birth hormones.
 During labor, natural oxytocin is released, which stimulates contractions.
 Endorphins—which are often better than morphine at pain reduction—then start flowing.
 When mom is relaxed, feels safe, and can focus on mentally getting into her birthing mindset, her oxytocin flows much easier, triggering those feel-good endorphins.